andrenho/transistor/doc/ENGINE.md

 The `Sandbox` is the class the contains the build/simulation engine.
 It contains:

 * the `Editor`, used for editing a circuit (holds `Components` and `Wires`)
 * a `ComponentDatabase`, which holds components types that can be added to the editor.
+Components can be native, or written in Lua.

 Every time a change is made to the editor, a compilation process kicks in that will: